 Mexico pointed out that the methodology proposed by Mexico was not implemented properly and that the ten species selected for analysis were not extreme examples as per the methodology used by Mexico but rather intermediate choices.
 Mexico uses its methodology successfully to identify species to be assessed for possible listing, transferred between Appendices or that require specific actions at the national level.
 Mexico is of the view that standardized actions could have been proposed for species grouped in specific quadrants and overall could be a useful tool for Parties.
-Mexico therefore recommended the renewal of the Decisions.
+Since the lack of satisfactory results was due to the inadequate application of the methodology in the selection of the species, Mexico suggested to repeat the evaluations with species that better represent the quadrants.

-The AC representative for Oceania (Mr. Wrigley) suggested that some of the 10 species assessed could be considered as part of the Periodic Review.
+The AC representative for Oceania (Mr. Robertson) suggested that some of the 10 species assessed could be considered as part of the Periodic Review.
 Germany, the United Kingdom and the World Wide Fund for Nature noted that the main threats that had been identified in the assessment were often outside of CITES mandate, such as habitat loss.
 Further work could be done on demand reduction, illegal trade and further research on the biology of the species, but the efforts would probably not be proportionate with the consideration benefits.
 India provided an update on three fauna species in paragraph 6 of document PC27 Doc.
 23.1/AC33 Doc.
 28.1 and opined that resolutions such as Resolution Conf.
 14.8 (Rev. CoP19) on Periodic Review of species included in Appendices I and II and Resolution Conf.
 17.7 (Rev. CoP19) on Review of trade in animal specimens reported as produced in captivity were sufficient to address any issues that may arise.